Interviewing Staff to your Midwifery Team

-To possess a good interviewing skill is an edge as a business owner.
+Possess good interviewing skill is an edge as a business owner.
 You will be able to meet the applicant firsthand and will immediately perceive the capabilities of the candidate and what they can contribute in your midwifery business.
-As a good interviewer, you must hold and maintain qualities like good communication skills, active listening skills and interpersonal skills.
+As a good interviewer, you must hold and maintain qualities like good communication skills, active listening skills, and interpersonal skills.

-Below are list of things you should consider when interviewing staff to your Midwifery Business.
+Below are the list of things you should consider when interviewing staff for your Midwifery Business.

 1. Be prepared.

 Being prepared is a way to set things up.
 As a midwife, we are taught to be prepared 24/7.
 It is also showing organization and professionalism as the interviewer.
 Make sure to scan the potential employee’s background and qualifications before starting the interview.
-Also note to dress appropriately to set proper expectation with the applicant that you are there to examine his/her great potentials and experiences associated with the position you’re looking for.
+Also, note to dress appropriately to set proper expectations with the applicant that you are there to examine his/her great potential and experiences associated with the position you’re looking for.